robss2020/rmdryrun/README.md

 ## Example

-Here's an example of using rmdryrun to display the files that would be removed from the current directory:
+Displaying the files that would be removed from the current directory:

 ```
 $ rmdryrun *